 As the weather warms up, there’s no better way to celebrate summer than with a great cone of ice cream.
 Somehow, nothing says “Summer!” like ice cream, a treat we love watching our kids enjoy and one that never gets boring or old.
-Whatcom County is home to three expert, locally-sourced, ice cream makers, so there’s no shortage of innovative flavors coupled with all-time favorites.
+Whatcom County is home to some spectacular ice cream and gelato makers who are coming up with innovative new flavors each season.
 If you need a feel-good treat for your day, something cool, sweet, colorful and unique, here’s where to get it!

 Check out Edaleen Dairy at edaleendairy.com or visit at: